verbb/social-poster/docs/providers/instagram.md

 [How to Set Up a Business Account on Instagram](https://help.instagram.com/502981923235522)

-## Step 2: Connect a Facebook Page to your Instagram Business Account
+## Step 2: Connect a Facebook Page to Your Instagram Business Account
 Despite not posting to your Facebook page, you must link your Instagram Business Account with a Facebook page.

 [How to Connect a Facebook Page to Your Instagram Business Account](https://help.instagram.com/399237934150902)